Building on her impressive recent form, Malvika Bansod registers huge win against idol Saina Nehwal

 “My performances in Uber Cup and Sudirman Cup four-five months ago were definitely good.
 I have learnt a lot from that experience and I got to play with Saina during practice sessions.
 That experience did help me today.”

-Mishra had referred to those matches, even if they eventually ended in defeats, as potential game-changers for Bansod.
-He had said that, in her own words after those events, Bansod said, “mujhe lagta hai mein kisi ko bhi hara sakthi hoon ab (I feel like I can defeat anyone now).
+In the Twitter chat organised by Badminton Association of India, coach Mishra had referred to those matches, even if they eventually ended in defeats, as potential game-changers for Bansod.
+He had said that, in her own words after those events, Bansod felt, “mujhe lagta hai mein kisi ko bhi hara sakthi hoon ab (I feel like I can defeat anyone now).

 It is not right to immediately put pressure on them, he added, in terms of results and titles but these sort of experiences will do any youngster, not just Bansod, a world of good.